seanbaxter/circle/fmt/fmt.md

 # The Circle format library

-The [printf format specifier](https://en.cppreference.com/w/cpp/io/c/fprintf) is universally-beloved.
+The [printf format specifier](https://en.cppreference.com/w/cpp/io/c/fprintf) is universally beloved.
 But printf has technical drawbacks, so C++ has long offered an alternative in iostreams.
-Iostreams is, however, universally-despised.
+Iostreams is very bad, unfortunately.
+Many projects have tried to capture printf's magic in a C++ package.

 [Boost.Format](https://www.boost.org/doc/libs/1_71_0/libs/format/doc/format.html) is a mature library that combines the familiar format specifiers with type-safe and memory-safe implementation.
 However, it was slow, like iostreams.
 More recently, [fmtlib](https://github.com/fmtlib/fmt) provides a more concise syntax and relieves the user from having to link against Boost.
 This served as the basis for the [C++20 format library](https://en.cppreference.com/w/cpp/utility/format).

 As a way to understand Circle's metaprogramming features I threw together my own version of the format utility.
 This uses the same format-spec syntax as fmtlib, but embeds the arguments themselves into the format specifier string!
 It's like [Python f-strings](http://www.blog.pythonlibrary.org/2018/03/13/python-3-an-intro-to-f-strings/), but for C++.